A polynomial kernel for vertex deletion into bipartite permutation graphs: Bounding the number of non-isolated vertices in

-Let $G'$ be a graph obtained from $G$ by replacing $A_3$ with a set $S$ consisting of $s$ vertices with the same neighbourhood equal to $N(A_3)$.
-Note that $G'$ has fewer vertices than $G$.
+Let $G'$ be a graph obtained from $G$ by replacing $A_3$ with a set $S$ consisting of $s$ vertices with the same neighbourhood equal to $N(A_3)$ (see Figure~\ref{fig:reduction_kernel}).
+Note that $G'$ has fewer vertices than~$G$.
 We claim the following.